Texas Pete hot sauce facing lawsuit because it’s made in North Carolina, not Texas

 It’s an obvious question, and the brand even acknowledges that it may be confusing to some.

-The hot sauce brand’s website highlights a Dec.
-5, 2013 article from the Triad Business Journal, pulling out the sentence “With a name like Texas Pete, one would think the famed hot sauce is manufactured somewhere in the Lone Star state …”
+The brand’s website highlights a Dec.
+5, 2013 article from the Triad Business Journal, pulling out the following sentence: “With a name like Texas Pete, one would think the famed hot sauce is manufactured somewhere in the Lone Star State.”

-“‘So how is it that a tasty red pepper sauce made in North Carolina happens to be named ‘Texas Pete’ anyway?'” the site says on its history page.
+“‘So how is it that a tasty red pepper sauce made in North Carolina happens to be named ‘Texas Pete’ anyway?'” the site asks, preemptively, on its history page.

-The brand’s answer cites “legend.”
-According to Texas Pete, Sam Garner and his sons, Thad, Ralph and Harold, were trying to come up with a name for their hot sauce when they turned to their marketing advisor.
-The advisor recommended “‘Mexican Joe’ to connote the piquant flavor reminiscent of the favorite food of our neighbors to the south.
+According to Texas Pete, “legend has it” that the company’s founder, Sam Garner, and his sons Thad, Ralph and Harold, were trying to come up with a name for their hot sauce when they turned to their marketing advisor.
+The advisor recommended “‘Mexican Joe’ to connote the piquant flavor of the cuisine they associated with the region.

-“‘Nope!’ said the patriarch of the Garner family.
-‘It’s got to have an American name!’
-Sam suggested they move across the border to Texas, which also had a reputation for spicy cuisine.
-Then he glanced at son Harold whose, nickname was ‘Pete’ and the Texas Pete cowboy was born.”
+Garner rejected this idea in favor of “an American name,” and instead suggested Texas, “which also had a reputation for spicy cuisine,” the website states.
+Garner tacked on “Pete” as a nod to his son Harold’s nickname.

+But White, in his complaint, points to the brand’s own history as evidence of alleged false advertising.

 “In revealing the thought process behind its brand name, [T.W.
 Garner Food Co.] admits that Texas’s reputation was one they were trying to mimic and capitalize on when creating their brand,” the complaint said.